Decalf: A Directed, Effectful Cost-Aware Logical Framework: A Model of

-In fact, $\Psh{\SPX}$ also forms a (highly degenerate) model of \emph{synthetic partially discrete preorder theory} in the sense of \cref{def:spt-model}, setting $\ExtOpn\eqdef \bot$.
-Our goal is to find a \emph{non-trivial} model $\ECat$, \ie where the slice $\ECat/\ExtOpn$ is not the terminal category.
+Unfortunately, in $\Psh{\SPX}$, the behavioral phase $\ExtOpn\eqdef 0 =_\II 1$ is the false proposition, meaning that all behavioral facts hold vacuously.
+Our goal is to find a \emph{nontrivial} model $\ECat$, \ie where the slice $\ECat/\ExtOpn$ is not the terminal category.
 The most canonical choice for such a topos is obtained by \emph{freely extending} $\Psh{\SPX}$ with a maximal topos-theoretic point by forming an ``inverted Sierpi\'nski cone'', \ie the Artin gluing~\citep{sga:4} of the constant presheaves functor $\SET\to\Psh{\SPX}$.
 This gluing can also be presented equivalently by presheaves on a different category, as adding a maximal point to a presheaf topos corresponds (dually) to freely extending the base category by an initial object --- which amounts in the case of $\SPX$ to the use of \emph{augmented simplicial sets}.
-These two perspectives on the same topos are both useful, and play a role in our results.

 \begin{definition}[Augmented simplex category] We will write $\AugSPX$ for the \emph{augmented simplex category}, the free extension of $\SPX$ by an initial object $\brk{-1}$.
-Concretely, $\AugSPX$ can be thought of as the category of \emph{arbitrary} finite ordinals and order-preserving maps between them; under this interpretation, $\brk{-1}$ corresponds to the empty ordinal. \end{definition}
+Concretely, $\AugSPX$ can be thought of as the category of \emph{arbitrary} finite ordinals and order-preserving maps between them, where $\brk{-1}$ corresponds to the empty ordinal. \end{definition}